gwenzek/sublime-syntax-manifesto/ProposedRules.md

     * function: the name of a function.
     * type: the name of a type declaration or class.
     * class: redundant with type but most languages use `class` instead of `type`
-    * tag: a tag name or any annotation (like `@obsolete` in java).
+    * tag: used for markup languages like `xml` when
     * section: the name is the name of a section/heading.
   * other: other entities.
-    * inherited-class: the superclass/baseclass name.
+    * inherited-class: replaced by `variable.type.inherited`, do not use
-    * attribute-name: the name of an attribute (mainly in tags).
+    * attribute-name: removed, use `entity.name.tag`

 * invalid: stuff which is “invalid”.
   * illegal: illegal, e.g. an ampersand or lower-than character in HTML (which is not part of an entity/tag).